ztyyLV/web-twain-docs/indepth/features/input.md

 > Supported on [desktop]({{site.getstarted}}platform.html#browsers-on-desktop-devices) and [mobile]({{site.getstarted}}platform.html#browsers-on-mobile-devices) platforms.

-A remote scanner refers to a scanner that is..
+A remote scanner refers to a scanner that is.

 * Not connected to the initiating device
 * Connected and accessible on a `Windows` desktop on LAN (USB or network) where `DWT` must be installed